NerdLang/nerd/README.md

 Verify that NectarJS is installed with : `nectar --help`

+## Snap - Snapcraft

+You can also install NectarJS with Snap :

+`snap install nectarjs`

+You have to create a symlink on your system to be able to use `nectar` or `njs` in cli.

 # Configuration

 You need to enter your id and you security key.
 Code is encrypted in AES during compilation.